 In July 2017, we experienced a decline in our stock price following our announcement that we had received notice of the FDA's determination that it could not approve our NDA for DEXTENZA in its then present form.
 In addition, the market prices of securities of companies in the biotechnology and pharmaceutical industry have been extremely volatile and have experienced fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
 These fluctuations could adversely affect the market price of our common stock.
 In the past, securities class action litigation has often been brought against companies following periods of volatility in the market prices of their securities.
-In July and August 2017, class action lawsuits were filed against us and certain of our current and former executive officers in the United States District Court for the District of New Jersey, which were transferred to the United States District Court for the District of Massachusetts at our request and were subsequently consolidated.
-The court dismissed the consolidated cases in April 2019; that dismissal has been appealed.
+In July and August 2017, class action lawsuits were filed against us and certain of our current and former executive officers in the United States District Court for the District of New Jersey, which were transferred to the United States District of Massachusetts at our request and were subsequently consolidated.
+The court dismissed the consolidated cases in April 2019.
+That dismissal was appealed to the United States Court of Appeals for the First Circuit affirmed the dismissal in April 2020.
+The plaintiffs deadline to file a petition for a writ of certiorari in the United States Supreme Court is September 4, 2020.

 In addition, in July 2017, shareholder derivative actions were filed against certain of our current and former executive officers, certain of our current and former board members, and two of our investors and against the company as a nominal defendant, in the United States District Court for the District of Massachusetts and in Massachusetts Superior Court (Suffolk County).
 These actions were re-filed in October and December 2017, were consolidated by court order in January 2018, and are now pending under one docket in Massachusetts Superior Court (Suffolk County).
 In January 2018, a third shareholder derivative action was filed against us, certain of our current and former executive officers, and certain of our current and former board members in the United States District Court for the District of Massachusetts.
+In February 2018, a fourth shareholder derivative action was filed against us, certain of our current and former executive officers, certain of our current and former board members, and two of our investors in the United States District Court for the District of Massachusetts.
 In February 2018, a fourth shareholder derivative action was filed against us, certain of our current and former executive officers, certain of our current and former board members, and two of our investors in the United States District Court for the District of Delaware.
 We also received subpoenas from the SEC in December 2017 and August 2018 seeking documents and information concerning DEXTENZA, including related communications with the FDA and investors.
 In May 2019, the SEC notified us that the SEC had concluded its investigation.
 Due to the volatility in our stock price, we may be the target of similar proceedings in the future.